A Complete Las Vegas Itinerary Perfect for A Couples or Girls Trip to Vegas

 Get Afternoon Tea at the Waldorf Astoria

 I’m kind of picky when it comes to afternoon tea.
 Not because I’m a tea snob.
 But afternoon tea can be a pretty pricey experience and if the sandwiches and sweets are just okay, it’s not worth it.
 In fact, my best afternoon tea experience was at Ashford Castle in Ireland.
 But the Waldorf Astoria exceeded my expectations.
+Although I shared this experience with my mom I would take Logan here in a heartbeat so don’t be opposed to having an afternoon tea experience on a romantic couples trip to Vegas!

 Also, can I just say that the sugar stir sticks for tea look just like rock candy, I mean is there a difference really?